kubernetes/website/content/en/docs/concepts/workloads/controllers/daemonset.md

 fields to be updated.
 Also, the DaemonSet controller will use the original template the next time a node (even with the same name) is created.

 You can delete a DaemonSet.
-If you specify `--cascade=false` with `kubectl`, then the Pods will be left on the nodes.
+If you specify `--cascade=orphan` with `kubectl`, then the Pods will be left on the nodes.
 If you subsequently create a new DaemonSet with the same selector, the new DaemonSet adopts the existing Pods.
 If any Pods need replacing the DaemonSet replaces them according to its `updateStrategy`.